 UNHAPPY WITH GREENBELT GROUP'S PERFORMANCE?
 PLEASE TAKE TIME TO SHARE YOUR VIEWS ON TRUSTPILOT...
-GREENBELT GROUP APPEARS TO BE LEAVING ITSELF POSITIVE REVIEWS, SO WORTH LOGGING IN FOR THE LAUGH ALONE!
+GREENBELT GROUP APPEARS TO BE LEAVING ITSELF POSITIVE REVIEWS AND IS ANSWERING EVERY POST IN IT'S USUAL STYLE, SO WORTH LOGGING IN FOR THE LAUGH ALONE!

 Calling all Greenbelt Group customers in England, Scotland Wales and Northern Ireland... a group of homeowners has set up a Facebook page called Unhappy Greenbelt Group Customers Forum with the aim of mounting another test case against Greenbelt Group.